Roasted Brussel Sprouts with Balsamic

 Many people have a love/hate relationship with sprouts – though maybe that lessens a bit with age.

-If you’re here looking for a brussel sprouts with balsamic vinegar or cream recipe, it probably means you love them.
+If you’re here looking for recipes for roasted brussel sprouts with balsamic, it probably means you love them.
 If you don’t already, you will soon.

 All except my little brother.
 He didn’t make a fuss.
 Barely said a word.
 Just quietly nodded, and agreed to eat his sprout.
 It soon disappeared from his plate.
 We were all quite amazed he enjoyed them so much.

-Brussel sprouts with balsamic – don’t let a good sprout down!
+Roasted Brussels sprouts with balsamic vinegar – don’t let a good sprout down!

 We also wholeheartedly recommend checking these out for further inspiration:

 Eating as vegan or vegetarian over the Christmas period REALLY isn’t difficult.
 In fact, it’s probably more of a challenge not to overeat!
 We can help there, too.

 We’re proud to run the 30 Day Veggie Weight Loss Transformation and the 30-Day Vegan Challenge, where we help you to focus on satisfying, tasty and healthy vegetarian or vegan food for (you guessed it) thirty days.